jampoq/Review-Helpfulness/README.md

 ## Model

-Since I was using Apache Spark to run everything on an EMR instance, I decided to max out on the number of feature pipeline and model combinations I could to pick the best model to classify helpful Amazon reviews.
+Since I was using Apache Spark to run everything on an EMR instance, I decided to max out on the number of feature pipeline and model combinations I could think of that made sense to find the most effective model to classify helpful Amazon reviews.
+The following is the feature pipeline combined with the models I trained on that resulted in a total of 48 models.

 ### Feature Pipeline